livingsocial/HiveSwarm/README.markdown

 ### curdate()
 Returns the current date in the form 'YYYY-MM-DD'

     create temporary function curdate as 'com.livingsocial.hive.udf.Curdate';
     select curdate() from some_table;
     > 2012-12-26

 ### curdatetime()
 Returns the current date and time in the form 'YYYY-MM-DD HH:mm:ss'

     create temporary function curdatetime as 'com.livingsocial.hive.udf.CurDateTime';
     select curdatetime() from some_table;
     > 2012-12-26 13:26:25

 ### iso_year_of_week(some_date string)
 Returns the year of an ISO week number.
 Same as unix date's %G. Used in conjunction with week_of_year.
 Ensures that each week/year combination has 7 days.
 Accepts input in the form 'YYYY-MM-DD' and 'YYYY-MM-DD HH:mm:ss'.

     create temporary function iso_year_of_week as 'com.livingsocial.hive.udf.IsoYearWeek';
     select iso_year_of_week('2012-01-01')  from some_table;
     > 2011

-### md5(string_to_md5 string)
+### md5(string_to_hash string)
-Returns an md5 has of the string passed in
+Returns an md5 hash of the string passed in
 Fork of datamine's md5 hash function; originally found at https://gist.github.com/1050002

     create temporary function md5 as 'com.livingsocial.hive.udf.Md5';
     select md5('test data') from some_table;
     > eb733a00c0c9d336e65691a37ab54293

+### sha1(string_to_hash string)
+Returns the sha1 hash of the string passed in

+    create temporary function sha1 as 'com.livingsocial.hive.udf.Sha1';
+    select sha1('test data') from some_table;
+    > f48dd853820860816c75d54d0f584dc863327a7c

+### ls_hash(something_to_hash string, [some_salt string, [debug string]]
+Returns a deterministic 'random' number based on the sha1 has of the passed in string and salt.
+This is intended to be used in place of many rand() uses.
+It has the benefit of being repeatable, consistent, and easily implementable by any system.
+An id for a row is required as the first input.
+An optional string salt can be passed in as the second argument.
+A third string can be passed in and the output will change to a string output showing internal debugging information.

+This implementation can be used in other systems so the same samples can be shared by only sharing the logic and the salt.
+The pseudo-code logic for this is:

+    to_hash = something_to_hash + some_salt
+    sha1_hash = sha1(to_hash.to_utf8_bytes())
+    hex = sha1.substring(0,14)
+    return Long.parse_hex(hex) / (2^56)

+Examples:

+    -- simple example to extract a 10% sample select * from some_table where ls_hash(id, 'my salt') < 0.1;

+    -- Label 2 non-overlapping groups A and B with 50% in each select if(ls_hash(id, 'some other salt')<=0.5, 'A', 'B') as group_label, id, name from some_table;

 ### p_rank(column1, column2....)
 Returns a ranking of each row within a group of rows